fearthis4/PiAUISuite/README.md

 # Pi Voice Control
 This is a fork of https://github.com/StevenHickson/PiAUISuite that has been modified for use in my project https://github.com/fearthis4/jarvis-pi

-Includes voicecommand, speech2text, run-command, mqtt scripts
+Includes voicecommand, speech-recog, check internet, check network, mqtt scripts

 This requires: